-- 4.1 The information in the Care Inspectorate's "Management of medication in daycare of children and childminding services" is in line with existing government advice and best practice guidance.
-It offers a framework for the routine management of medication in such services - 4.2 If a child becomes ill during a session, when the parent is not present, then the child's key worker will call the parent or emergency contact.
+4.1 If a child becomes ill during a session, when the parent is not present, then the child's key worker will call the parent or emergency contact.
 If no contact can be made, the key worker may call NHS 24 if deemed necessary and follow advice given.

-4.3 The Care Inspectorate has been advised that, on rare occasions, NHS 24 has advised individual services to administer an over the counter (OTC) medicine such as paracetamol immediately.
+4.2 The Care Inspectorate has been advised that, on rare occasions, NHS 24 has advised individual services to administer an over the counter (OTC) medicine such as paracetamol immediately.
 The Care Inspectorate has clarified the temporal aspect of this advice with NHS 24, who advised that "administration as soon as is reasonably possible" is the correct interpretation.

-4.4 Services will not (and should not) contact NHS 24 on a routine basis for advice on every presentation of an ailment.
-Where a service has contacted NHS 24 and advice to administer a medicine is given; the Care Inspectorate will and should view this as a non-routine duty of care situation.
-As such a care service's response in this situation should not be viewed against the framework for the routine management of medication in such services (as found in the best practice guidance).
-The response of each care service to the non-routine situations will be dependent on the context.
+4.3 Torphins Playgroup will not (and should not) contact NHS 24 on a routine basis for advice on every presentation of an ailment.
+If Torphins Playgroup has contacted NHS 24 and advice to administer a medicine is given; the Care Inspectorate will and should view this as a non-routine duty of care situation.
+As such a Torphins Playgroup's response in this situation should not be viewed against the framework for the routine management of medication (as found in the best practice guidance).
+The response of the Playgroup to the non-routine situations will be dependent on the context.